xkollar/xkollar.github.io/data/posts/2026-01-25-tech-interview-ii.markdown

 </div>

 <div class="speaker a">
 You ask interesting questions.
-But this is the end my time allocated for this interview so I have too go.
+But this is the end of my time allocated for this interview so I have too go.
 Thank you for coming today, someone will be here with you shortly...
 </div>

-It happened fast, before being able to say goodbye, but the interviewer is gone.
+It happened fast, before being able to even say goodbye, the interviewer is gone.
 You are still deep in thought when a different person walks in.

 <div class="speaker c">